ShivamPisal/Myleetcode/README.md

 Solved questions are displayed in a pie chart, and other stats are shown as text.

 🔗 Features
-Fetches live data using LeetCode's GraphQL API
+Fetches live data using LeetCode's API

 Displays results in a clean and responsive layout

-Includes simple animations and charts
+Includes simple Pia charts

 No login or setup required